kalitanick/TrueFan/README.md

 There are still a handful of features and optimizations that need to be added:

-* General code cleanup (using async await)
+* General code cleanup
-* Allowing the user to add the result to their spotify account as a playlist
-* Adding More Animations to splash page and track objects
+* Adding More Animation for feedback to forms
-* Adding checkboxes to allows user the option to filter in/out live and short songs
+* Adding checkboxes to allows user the option to filter in/out live and short songs, it currently does so by default
-* Handling of region availability of albums and tracks
+* Handling of region availability of albums and tracks, it currently defualts to US
-* Handling of larger track searches

 ## Available Scripts